Skip to content

 Question 2

 The traditional format of a daily stand-up is to gather in a circle near the relevant task board and each member takes his turn to answer a set of questions.
-Which of the statements below explains the meaning of daily stand-up in agile?
+Which of the statements below explains the meaning of daily stand-up in Agile?

 A. It is a meeting where the upcoming work schedule is discussed